-Anterior spinal artery: this is a single artery formed by the two vertebral arteries, and runs inferiorly in the anterior median fissure of the spinal cord.
+Anterior spinal artery: This is a single artery formed by the two vertebral arteries, and runs inferiorly in the anterior median fissure of the spinal cord.
 It is formed by union of the anterior spinal branch from each vertebral artery.
 It supplies the whole spinal cord anterior to the posterior grey column, a triangular area which includes the pyramid, the medial lemniscus, and the hypoglossal nucleus of the medulla situated next to the midline.

-Posterior spinal artery: this artery runs inferiorly on the posterior aspect of the spinal cord.
+Posterior spinal artery: This artery runs inferiorly on the posterior aspect of the spinal cord.
 It supplies the grey and white posterior columns of its own side (posterior side of the spinal cord), and a small area of the medulla which includes the gracile and cuneate nuclei.

 The posterior inferior cerebellar artery described above also supplies the retro-olivary region.
-This region contains the spinothalamic tracts, the rubrospinal tract, the nucleus ambiguous, the dorsal vagal nucleus, and descending autonomic fibres all of which are supplied by that artery.
+This region contains the spinothalamic tracts, the rubrospinal tract, the nucleus ambiguous, the dorsal vagal nucleus, and descending autonomic fibres, all of which are supplied by that artery.

 Pontine arteries: The pontine arteries are several small branches from the basilar artery.
-They run in groups to supply the medial portion of the ventral part of the pons as paramedian branches; supply the lateral portion of the ventral part of the pons as short circumferential branches; and the dorsal part of the pons as long circumferential branches.
+They run in groups to supply the medial portion of the ventral part of the pons as paramedian branches; the lateral portion of the ventral part of the pons as short circumferential branches; and the dorsal part of the pons as long circumferential branches.